-Switch to the ‘Integrations’ tab from the top menu and then click on the ‘Add new integration’ button.
+You need to switch to the ‘Integrations’ tab on the top menu and then click on the ‘Add new integration’ button.

-Next, you need to select Constant Contact as your ‘Email service provider’ and then click on ‘Register with Constant Contact’ button.
+Next, you should select Constant Contact as your ‘Email service provider’ and then click on the ‘Register with Constant Contact’ button.

 By default, OptinMonster will show the popup to any user after 5 seconds.
 The popup will only appear on their first pageview and will not bother your users again during the same session.

-Next, you need to switch to the Publish tab and change campaign status to Live.
-After that, don’t forget to click on the ‘Save’ button to store all your campaign settings.
+You should switch to the Publish tab and change the campaign publish status to ‘Publish’.
+Don’t forget to click on the ‘Save’ button to store all your campaign settings.

 First, you will need to install and activate the free OptinMonster plugin on your site.
 This plugin acts as a connector between your WordPress site and OptinMonster.

-Upon activation, you need to click on the OptinMonster menu item in your WordPress admin sidebar.
-On the next screen, click on the ‘Connect Your Account’ button to continue.
+Upon activation, you need to navigate to the OptinMonster » Dashboard menu item in your WordPress admin sidebar.
+Once there, you should click the ‘Connect Your Site’ button.

-After entering the API key, click on the ‘Connect to OptinMonster’ button.
+A window will pop up where you can click the ‘Connect to OptinMonster’ button.
 The plugin will now connect your website to OptinMonster.

-Next, you need to switch to the ‘Campaigns’ tab.
+Next, you need to navigate to OptinMonster » Campaigns.
 This is where all your OptinMonster campaigns will appear.
-If you don’t see any campaigns here, then click on the ‘Refresh campaigns’ button.
+You should see the campaign you created earlier on the OptinMonster website.